 The following section provides information on the types of cookies we use for our websites and products and services:

 If you are located in the European Union, we will not set analytics or advertising cookies without your consent.
 Of course, we don’t request your consent for cookies that are necessary to display content that you have requested or to provide other function that you have requested while interacting with our site.

-We allow selected third parties to place cookies through our Services to provide us with better insights into the use of the websites and more.
+We allow selected third parties to place cookies through our Services to provide us with better insights into the use of the website and more.
 Cookies on our Services that are supplied by us are called “first-party cookies,” while cookies on our Services that are provided by third parties are called the“third-party cookies.”
 Third-party cookies are operated by third parties that can recognize your device across the Internet, such as when you visit other websites or mobile apps.
 We do not control how third-party cookies are used,and we encourage you to check the websites of any third-party cookie providers for more information about how they use cookie information.
 For a list of our third-party cookies, please see the list below.

-You can always revoke your consent by notifying us at email@example.com at any time.
+You can always revoke your consent by notifying us at firstname.lastname@example.org at any time.
 Another option is to change your web browser settings to reject cookies.
 You should be able to find out how to do this under the “settings” (or “advanced settings”) menu in your browser.
 You may wish to refer to http://www.allaboutcookies.org/manage-cookies/index.html for information on commonly used browsers.
-Please be aware that if cookies are disabled,not all features of the Sites may operate as intended.
+Please be aware that if cookies are disabled, not all features of the Sites may operate as intended.